Best compressor plugins 2024: Our pick of the greatest in-the-box compressors for the budding producer

 Next, you'll want to consider what features you need the compressor to have - and again, this all depends on its intended role within your mix.
 For example, if you are compressing the bass in an upbeat EDM track, you'll most likely want a plugin with a sidechain option.
 If you aren't confident with the workings of a compressor yet, you want to opt for one that comes loaded with presets.

-If you want to learn more, we suggest checking out our beginner's guide to compression
+If you want to learn more, we suggest checking out our beginner's guide to compression.

 Read more about how we test music making gear and services at MusicRadar.

-I'm a Senior Deals Writer at MusicRadar, and I'm responsible for writing and maintaining buyer's guides on the site - but that's not all I do.
-As part of my role, I also scour the internet for the best deals I can find on gear and get hands-on with the products for reviews.
-I have a massive passion for anything that makes a sound, in particular guitars, pianos and recording equipment.
-In a previous life, I worked in music retail, giving advice on all aspects of music creation, selling everything from digital pianos to electric guitars, entire PA systems to ukuleles.
-I'm also a fully qualified sound engineer with experience working in various venues in Scotland.
+I have a massive passion for anything that makes a sound, particularly guitars, pianos, and recording equipment.
+In a previous life, I worked in music retail, giving advice on all aspects of music creation and selling everything from digital pianos to electric guitars, entire PA systems, and ukuleles.
+I'm also a fully qualified sound engineer who holds a first-class Bachelor's degree in Creative Sound Production from the University of Abertay and I have plenty of experience working in various venues around Scotland.